BhawnaMehbubani/Food-delivery-time-prediction-model/README.md

 #  **Delivery Time Prediction System**

-Welcome to the **Delivery Time Prediction System**, a comprehensive machine-learning solution designed to predict food delivery times with precision and efficiency.
-This project is a testament to detail-oriented development, integrating advanced machine learning techniques with robust preprocessing pipelines and real-world data.
+Welcome to the **Food Delivery Time Prediction System**, a comprehensive machine-learning solution designed to predict food delivery times with precision and efficiency using real-world data.

 ##  **What is this project about?**